 Other X-linked disorders include color blindness, which is seen much more often in men.
 Furthermore, Y chromosome mutations are also inherited by male progeny without the possibility of recombination or change.
 Y-linked inheritance is associated with reduced fertility and baldness.

 On the other hand, dominant X-linked disorders affect both male and female progeny.
 A mother who has an X-linked dominant disorder can transmit her disease to fifty percent of her daughters and fifty percent of her sons.

 A father will pass his condition on to all his daughters and none of his sons.
 However, these are rare events because the presence of dominant genetic abnormalities dramatically reduces reproductive opportunities.

-When this happens with the sex chromosomes, it can lead to individuals who have an unusual set of X and Y chromosomes.
-For example, some women have three X chromosomes and this condition is usually discovered when there are other symptoms, such as poor muscle tone or difficulties.
+When this happens with the sex chromosomes, it can lead to individuals with an unusual set of X and Y chromosomes.
+For example, some women have three X chromosomes, and this condition is usually discovered when there are other symptoms, such as poor muscle tone or difficulties.
 Learning.

-On the other hand, women with only one X chromosome have Turner syndrome and suffer from a number of physical, reproductive and neurological deficiencies.
+On the other hand, women with only one X chromosome have Turner syndrome and suffer from several physical and reproductive, and neurological deficiencies.
 Klinefelter males are people with two X and one Y chromosomes.

-This is one of the most common chromosomal sex aneuploidies in humans with several subtle and severe symptoms.
+This is one of the humans’ most common chromosomal sex aneuploidies, with several subtle and severe symptoms.

-Men are often sterile, taller than average but have poor muscle tone and coordination.
+Men are often sterile and taller than average but have poor muscle tone and coordination.
 On the other hand, men who have an extra Y chromosome show increased height but no other symptoms.